benckx/lego-compare-inventory-vs-wanted/README.md

 doesn't seem possible to automatically filter out the parts you already own (from the sets you already own) from those " Wanted List".

-So I wrote this quick script to do that.
+So I wrote this quick script to do that modifies the "Wanted List" XML file by removing the parts you already own.
+You can then re-upload this modified XML and purchase the parts from this new list instead.

 Maybe there's already a more simple solution directly on <a href="https://www.bricklink.com/">Bricklink</a>, but I could not find it (if you know the solution, feel free to open an issue).
 In any case I'll be able to do more custom things